 The Scholten photographic collection comprises a large number of original photographs that Frank Scholten took on his travels through the Middle East in 1920-1923.
 The images have been digitised and are available in open access.

 NINO holds the legacy of Frank Scholten (1881-1942), author of the two volume publication La Palestine illustrée (1929, subsequent editions in English, German, and Dutch).
 The volumes, “including references to passages illustrated in the Bible, the Talmud and the Koran”, were richly illustrated with photographs made by Scholten.

 The Scholten Collection consists mainly of the many photographs taken by Scholten, an avid amateur photographer, on his travels in Europe and the Middle East.
 From his large number of photos from the Levant he selected images for his publication.
 He did not live to complete his plan to produce further volumes of La Palestine illustrée, and the majority of his photos were never published.
-In cooperation with the Printroom of Leiden University, research into the magnitude and nature of the photographic collection has started, as a first step towards finding means and ways to make it accessible.
 A few highlights from the Scholten photographic collection are presented here.
-The collection itself is at this moment not accessible for consultation.